God of War (2018 video game): Plot

-Atreus makes amends with Kratos.
+Atreus makes amends with Kratos after being reprimanded.
 They learn of Freya and Baldur's familial relationship and the spell of invulnerability she cast on him.
 Returning to Midgard, Mímir realizes another way to reach Jötunheim, but needs his missing eye.
 After obtaining it, the group are attacked by Baldur once more, but Freya intervenes to protect her son.
 Baldur is pierced by Atreus's mistletoe arrow, breaking Freya's spell.
-Though defeated, Kratos spares him at the condition to leave both them and Freya alone; Baldur attempts to strangle Freya, causing Kratos to kill him.
-A grief-stricken Freya vows to avenge Baldur's death, blaming it on Kratos, and leaves with Baldur's corpse.
-Kratos tells Atreus about his own past and how he killed his own father.
+Though defeated, Kratos spares him on the condition he leave both them and Freya alone; Baldur attempts to strangle Freya, causing Kratos to kill him.
+A grief-stricken Freya vows revenge on Kratos, and leaves with Baldur's corpse, but not before taunting him about the past he has not yet told his son.
+Kratos tells Atreus about his own past and how he killed many people including his own father.
 Atreus laments this cycle of violence, and Kratos tells him they should not repeat the mistakes of their predecessors, including those made by Kratos himself.

 Kratos and Atreus reach Jötunheim.
 They find an abandoned temple with a mural depicting their adventures, showing that the Giants, renowned for their gift of prophecy, had foretold their journey.
 They discover Faye was a Giant who had decided to stay in Midgard, making Atreus half Giant, one-quarter god, and one-quarter mortal.
 Their fight with Baldur is shown, revealing he sought Faye the whole time under Odin's orders, unaware she was dead and Atreus was referred to as Loki by his mother and the Giants.
 Kratos chooses to ignore a covered mural depicting what appears to be him dying in Atreus's arms.
 They fulfill their promise and spread Faye's ashes at the peak.
 Afterward, Kratos reveals to Atreus that his given name was that of a compassionate Spartan comrade.
+(Note: This Atreus appears in God of War Sons of Sparta (2026).)
 Returning to Midgard, they retrieve Mímir, who warns them Baldur's death has caused the three-year-long Fimbulwinter to begin nearly a century earlier than prophesized, meaning Ragnarök is soon to follow.
-Returning home, the pair slumbers, in which Atreus has a vision of Thor arriving at the end of Fimbulwinter to confront them.
+At home, the pair sleep, and Atreus has a vision of Thor arriving at the end of Fimbulwinter to confront them.